 Another oil that is prized for its anti-oxidant and healing benefits, this extract has also been used for centuries as a possible phytoestrogen that remedies scanty periods (making it less painful and more regular) and clears obstructions in the womb.

-Along with these EOs, we will also be using geranium, rose, myrrh, basil, lavender, chamomile, vetiver and ylang ylang EOs for their abilities to regulate hormonal production and function, enhance vaginal mucus secretions and for their aphrodisiac effects.
+Along with these essential oils, we will also be using geranium, rose, myrrh, basil, lavender, chamomile, vetiver and ylang ylang essential oils for their abilities to regulate hormonal production and function, enhance vaginal mucus secretions and for their aphrodisiac effects.